Regularity preservation in Kolmogorov equations for non-Lipschitz coefficients under Lyapunov conditions: Introduction

+Lastly, Theorem~3.1 in~\cite{MR3305998} presents an instance of~\eqref{sde0} such that there exists smooth compactly supported~$\varphi$ satisfying that for any~$t\in(0,T]$, the function~$x\mapsto\mathbb{E}[\varphi(X_t^x)]$ is not locally H\"{o}lder continuous.
+In combination with Theorem~\ref{basicdiff}, this implies that, for~$b,\sigma$ as in~\cite[equation~(3.1)]{MR3305998}, it is impossible to find a Lyapunov function~$V$ such that~$b,\sigma$ have Lipschitz constants that are~$o(\log V)$ and~$o(\sqrt{\log V})$ respectively.

 The paper is organised as follows.
-In Section~\ref{notandpremlya}, the setting, notation and various definitions about what is meant by Lyapunov functions are given.
+In Section~\ref{notandpremlya}, the setting, notation and various definitions are given.
 In Section~\ref{momentestimates}, moment estimates of the supremum over time on the derivative process and the difference processes in initial value are given.
 These results are used throughout for proving the other results in the paper.
-In Section~\ref{kollya}, results on the regularity of the semigroup associated to~\eqref{sde0} are presented, which are followed by results about twice differentiable-in-space and distributional solutions to the Kolmogorov equation.
+In Section~\ref{kollya}, results on the regularity of the semigroup associated to~\eqref{sde0} are presented, which are followed by results about twice differentiable-in-space solutions to the Kolmogorov equation.
 Section~\ref{weakrates} contains the results about weak convergence rates for the stopped increment-tamed Euler-Maruyama scheme on SDEs with non-globally monotone coefficients.
 In Section~\ref{lyaexamples}, new Lyapunov functions are given for the Langevin equation with variable friction and stochastic Duffing-van der Pol equation.
-In the case of the former, emphasis is placed on facilitating a solution to the associated Poisson equation.
+In the case of the former, the associated Poisson equation is discussed.